 The names are ominous.
 Death Valley.
 Dante's View.
 Badwater.
-Hell's Gate.
 Yet there's striking beauty.
 And opportunity for great pleasure.
 It's almost as if someone wanted to keep it to themselves.
 Make you believe it's just a mirage.
 But you know better.
 So you soak it in.
 The rippling sand dunes.
 Brilliantly colored mountains.
 Isolated valleys.
 Plants and animals thriving amid the topographic extremes and ever-changing weather.
 Now you're one of them.
 Savoring unforgettable views.
 Tackling steep bike rides.
 And basking in the warm rays of the sun.
 With nothing but good omens in sight.

-Day 1 Delight in the peacefulness of the desert For an excellent introduction to the natural wonders you'll experience during your trip, have a look around the Death Valley National Park Visitor Center Your first ride is highlighted by sights both grand and intimate, from giant sand dunes to salt-tolerant pickleweed.
+Day 1 Delight in the peacefulness of the desert For an excellent introduction to the natural wonders you'll experience during your trip, have a look around the Death Valley National Park Visitor Center Your first ride is highlighted by sights both grand and intimate, from immense sand dunes to salt-tolerant pickleweed.

 - Dramatic Dante's View, offering a red-tailed hawk's perspective on Death Valley

 - Tackle the challenging Artist's Drive and stop for a photo of the colorful rock formations at Artist's Palette

 - Relax under the palm trees at The Inn at Furnace Creek's spring-fed pool and delight in the peacefulness of the desert

 The Inn at Furnace Creek (3 nights): Nestled at the foot of the Funeral Mountains, this Mission-style hotel sits almost 200 feet below sea level. (pool, tennis, golf)